Holy Cross Church, Frankfurt-Bornheim: Nave

-At the southern external wall of the steeple ends the bell chair basic bar in four winged animal figures with the heads of a human, a lion, a bull and an eagle.
-They symbolize the four evangelists Matthew, Mark, Luke and John.
-On the four girders is an inscription with a text from the First Epistle to the Corinthians (1 Corinthians 1, 23–24): Wir aber predigen Christus den Gekreuzigten, Christus Kraft und Gottes Weisheit (=But we preach Christ crucified, Christ the power of God, and the wisdom of God).
-Below the four animal figures is a plaster relief of the Veil of Veronica.
-The relief was created by the sculptor Arnold Hensler from Wiesbaden.
-At the western and the eastern side of the bell steeple are each with a turret clock without cyphers.
+Further buildings

 On property are in addition the 1957 established kindergarten, a parsonage building with a parish office and dwellings, a building with group and club areas, as well as a football pitch used by young people.
 The parish kindergarten of St. Josef was expanded in 2011 by another building in the former parish court on Ortenberger Straße.

 Organ

 In 1964 the organ building company Gebr.
 Späth Orgelbau installed a typical pipe organ for this time.
 The tracker action works electrically, the organ stop loops are electro-pneumatically controlled.
 The organ was cleaned and overhauled in 2019 by the successor companies Freiburger Orgelbau Hartwig und Tilmann Späth.
-The freestanding organ console was completely redesigned and equipped with new organ stop rockers and LED lighting fixtures.
+The freestanding organ console was completely redesigned and equipped with new organ stop rockers and LED-lighting fixtures.
 The electrics were partially renewed, as well as the leather of the bellows, the membranes and other electro-pneumatic parts.
 The wind chests were overhauled and the wind supply stabilised by new bellows controls and a new motor.
 On the tonal level, the post-voicing gave the organ more character and softened loud sharpness.
 After the reconstruction and reversion, the Pommer 16' sounded as the supporting drone.